jakenater99/Dafny-VSCode-Extension/wpp-student/README.md

-# wpp-student-formating README
+# wpp-student README

-This is the README for your extension "wpp-student-formating".
+This is the README for your extension "wpp-student".
 After writing up a brief description, we recommend including the following sections.

 ## Features